Strandbad Wannsee: History

 During the Second World War, the lido provided welcome relief during dark times to the Berlin population that was still allowed to use it.
-Attendance still reached 425000 in 1944.
+Attendance still reached 425,000 in 1944.
 Luckily, the buildings were not destroyed during the war.

-As then, after the war the place provided an escape from devastation and debris.
-In 1947, again 615000 people pay their fee, and in 1951, Conny Froboess sang Pack die Badehose ein (literally 'Pack your swimming trunks), one of the great hits of that time.
+After the war it provided an escape from devastation and debris.
+In 1947, again 615,000 people pay their fee, and in 1951, Conny Froboess sang Pack die Badehose ein (literally 'Pack your swimming trunks), one of the great hits of that time.

 Rarely during its existence had the lido to close.
 Some closures occurred during the Berlin Blockade, when due to power outages the waste pumps had to shut off and the waste would have soiled the lake.
 Later, in 1952, the danger presented by live gunfire from a nearby US-forces shooting range caused another closure.

 In later years, attendance dropped.
 New public baths competed for attention, the buildings deteriorated, increasing wealth allowed citizens to travel further than just to the Wannsee, and finally public transport by bus ceased, forcing people to walk from Nikolassee station or to compete for a lot in the limited parking area.
 In 2004, under the management of the Stiftung Denkmalschutz Berlin, restoration of the buildings and infrastructure began with the declared goal of restoring conditions to the original as accurately as possible and updating the antiquated equipment.
 The restoration included the recreation of the forecourt in front of the entrance to the lido.
 As the whole ensemble is listed, and not just the building, maintenance requires not only care for the construction, but also for the surrounding open and forest areas.
 Due to financial restraints, not all of the buildings have been fully restored: notably the former restaurant, aptly named "Lido", is still in its old derelict state.